datkk06/OpenStack-Tutorial/Content/ha.md

 2. The actual service name
 3. The controllers on which the services are started or stopped.

+The HAProxy load balancing feature distribute the client requests toward all the controllers for better performances.
+Howewer, not all Cloned Set resources use the HAProxy.
+Some services as RabbitMQ, memcached and MongoDB do not use HAProxy.
+Instead, clients of these services use a full list of the controller running the services.

 The MySQL Galera and Redis services are run as Master/Slave resources

      Master/Slave Set: redis-master [redis]